elementary/website/docs/installation.md

 1. Plug in your spare USB flash drive
 2. Open the Impression app on your computer
-3. Select your downloaded .iso file using the "Open File..." button (Refer to Picture 1)
+3. Select your downloaded .iso file using the "Open File…" button (Refer to Picture 1)
 4. Impression should automatically detect your USB drive; if not, select the correct drive (Refer to Picture 2)
 5. Click the "Write" button.
 It may take a moment to get started.
 (Refer to Picture 3)